 33. Select the correct combination of sentence for the given sentences.

 He has no strength.
-He has no intelligent.
+He has no intelligence.

 (a) He has neither strength and no either intelligence.